 Click “attach” so they cut all at the same time in the same place.
 Load Gold Everyday Iron-On onto your green Cricut mat.

 Send the cut to the machine.
-Change the blade back to the fine point blade.
+Change the blade back to the fine-point blade.
 Make sure you click the Mirror prompt since you’re cutting out iron-on.

-Remove the excess iron-on from your cut out image.
+Remove the excess iron-on from your cut-out image.
 I love to use my Cricut tools and BrightPad for this step.

 Position the images on the tote bag.

-First using your EasyPress attach the skull and crossbones.
-I just used 300 degrees for 30 seconds and it worked great!
+First, using your EasyPress, attach the skull and crossbones.
+I just used 300 degrees for 30 seconds, and it worked great!

-Next, place your letters in the right spot and adhere them with the EasyPress.
+Next, place your letters in the right spot and adhere them with EasyPress.
 Check the settings for the exact vinyl that you are using.
 You can find a chart on Cricut.com.

 To Make the Boo Crew Trick or Treat Tote: